-Please refer to the Equipment Cheatsheet and Boot List on the website and linked in your reg email for further information on how to find appropriate and affordable options.
-If you have significant concerns about any of the items on the list, please contact your course advisor by looking at your email correspondence or 1.415.933.6222.
+Please refer to the Equipment Cheatsheet and Boot Guide on the website and linked in your Welcome Email for further information on how to find appropriate and affordable options.
+If you have significant concerns about any of the items on the list, please contact your course advisor.

-Items Provided By Outward Bound (no need to purchase) Quantity Item Description/Comments Purchase Price Range Check List 1 Sleeping Bag Construction and Boundary Construction and St. Construction V 1 Sleeping Pad See above section called Personal Gear for requirements if you wish to bring your own. ~ 1 Backpack Torning your own. ~ Group Gear Food, Emergency supplies including all OTC medications like (Tylenol, Advil), stomach medications and antihistamines.
-Group gear will ed by all members. ~ TOPS Quantity ltem Description/Comments Purchase Price Range Check List 2+ Hiking Shirt: Short-Sleeved Synthetic T-Shirt Worn daily, sweat wicking and for hiking.
+Quantity Item Description/Comments Purchase Price Range Check List 1 Sleeping Bag See above section called Personal Gear for requirements if you wish to bring your own. • 1 Sleeping Pad ' 1 Backpack ' Group Gear , Food, Emergency supplies including all OTC medications like (Tylenol, Advil), stomach medications and antihistamines.
+Group gear will ed by all members. ~ TOPS Quantity Item Description/Comments Purchase Price Range Check List 2+ Base Layer: Short-Sleeved Synthetic T-Shirt Worn daily, sweat wicking and for hiking.
 Often more layers are worn on top.
 For more sun protection, a long-sleeved sun-shirt can be worn instead.
 No cotton or cotton blends. \$15 - \$40 each 1 Base Layer: Long-Sleeved long underwear top Midweight polypropylene or wool long underwear top.
 Worn next to your skin for warmth.
-No cotton or cotton blends. \$20 - \$60 1 Mid-Layer Lightweight Fleece Top Polyester or wool fabric.
+No cotton or cotton blends. \$20 - \$60 1 Mid-Layer: Lightweight Fleece Top Polyester or wool fabric.
 Commonly referred to as micro-fleece or 100-weight fleece.
 Lighter and less bulky than a traditional fleece jacket.
 Typically comes with a 1⁄2 to 3⁄4 length zipper. \$30 - \$75 1 Long Sleeved Sun Shirt Loose, lightweight, and light-colored for sun protection.
 Our instructors often wear old oxford or men's button-down dress shirts from thrift stores since these get very dirty with daily use.
 Cotton is OK. \$2 - \$15 1+ Sports Bra Should have the proper support for athletic activity.
 Can be worn as a swim top with quick drying shorts.
-You do not need to bring a swimsuit if you plan on using this combination. \$12 - \$30 BOTTOMS
+You do not need to bring a swimsuit if you plan on using this combination. \$12 - \$30